153rd Public Affairs Detachment Arrives in Germany, Participates in Allied Spirit 24

 |0

-This work, 153rd Public Affairs Detachment Arrives in Germany, Participates in Allied Spirit 24 [Image 2 of 2], by SSG Justin Hough, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 153rd Public Affairs Detachment Arrives in Germany, Participates in Allied Spirit 24, by SGT Cheryl Madolev, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-153rd Public Affairs Detachment Arrives in Germany, Participates in Allied Spirit 24

 LEAVE A COMMENT